 Credit Risk: The Fund is subject to the risk that the issuer or guarantor of a fixed income security held by the Fund becomes unable or unwilling, or is perceived (whether by market participants, ratings agencies, pricing services, or otherwise) as unable or unwilling, to make timely interest or principal payments or otherwise honor its obligations, which may cause the Fund's fixed income securities to lose value.
 If the Fund holds fixed income securities of an issuer that experiences financial problems, the securities will likely decline in value or the issuer may fail to make timely payments of interest or principal on the securities.
 The extent of this risk varies based on the terms of the particular security and the financial condition of the issuer.
 A security's degree of credit risk is often reflected in its credit rating, with higher ratings corresponding to lower perceived credit risk.
 A downgrade in the credit rating of an issuer of fixed income securities, factors affecting an issuer directly, factors affecting the industry in which a particular issuer operates, and changes in general social, economic or political conditions can increase the risk of default by an issuer or reduce the market value of an issuer's securities.
+The credit quality of a security can deteriorate suddenly and rapidly.
 Lower credit quality also may lead to greater volatility in the price of a security and may negatively affect a security's liquidity.
-Credit ratings agencies may not be correct in assessing the credit quality of an issuer or a fixed income security and may not change their credit rating on an issuer or a fixed income security in a timely manner to reflect events that could affect the issuer's ability to make timely payments on its obligations.
+In addition, credit ratings agencies may fail to make timely changes to credit ratings in response to subsequent events and a credit rating may fail to reflect changes in an issuer's financial condition.
 Credit ratings reflect a rating agency's opinion regarding a fixed income security's quality but are not a guarantee of quality and do not protect against a decline in the security's value.
+The ratings assigned to securities by rating agencies do not propose to fully reflect the true risks of an investment, and ratings agencies may not always change their credit ratings on an issuer or security in a timely manner to reflect events that could affect the issuer's ability to make timely payments on its obligations.
+Changes in the actual or perceived creditworthiness of an issuer, or a downgrade or default affecting any of the securities held by the Fund, could negatively affect the Fund's performance.
 Credit risk is typically greater for securities with ratings that are downgraded below investment grade.
 Generally, the longer the maturity of a security, the more sensitive it is to credit risk.